-The year 2016 witnessed many achievements in the company's investments.
-In Kuwait, Al Resala Bilingual School (RBS), owned by Al Kalemah Al Tayebah Company, seeks to get the international recognition from an international organization; Council of International Schools (CIS).
-Also, Al Nibras Ideal School, owned by the Integrated Curricula Company, got an equivalency for its vocational certificates provided to special needs by Ministry of Education.
-Moreover, Kuwait College of Science and Technology initiated its educational activity and received more than 300 students in its first year including the scholarships provided by the government of State of Kuwait.
+Most of FEC's investments maintained their performance compared to the previous year.
+In Kuwait, Al Resala Bilingual School (RBS), owned by Al Kalemah Al Tayebah Company, is expected to receive the international recognition from the Council of International Schools (CIS) by the end of year 2018.
+Also, Al Nibras Ideal School, owned by the Integrated Curricula Company, intends to construct an additional building to increase the school capacity due to the increased demand from students wish to join the school.